hcp4715/dockerHDDM_Guide/README.md

 ### Scope of the current tutorial
 We limited our tutorial to classic functions in HDDM (version 0.8.0), instead of the latest version of HDDM (0.9.*).
 However, the docker images of more recent HDDM are available (https://hub.docker.com/r/hcp4715/hddm).

-## Motivation behind this guide
-1. HDDM is an influential package for DDM, which is an class of models that used widely in different fields
-2. HDDM' tutorial is outdated
-3. Principled workflow are recommended in recent year but not integrated into HDDM analyses.

 ## How to use this guide

-First, this guide included a primer paper and code (in `jupyter notebook`).
+First, this guide included a primer paper and code (in `jupyter notebook`, i.e., `./tutorial/dockerDDM_tutorial.ipynb`).

 Second, all scripts and code were packaged into a docker image.
 You need to pull the docker image from docker hub.
 To do so, first install docker and test it.
 There are many tutorial on this, here is one on [docker's website](https://docs.docker.com/engine/install/ubuntu/) for linux.
 Then, pull the docker image from docker hub: